 I don’t think I’ve ever been so isolated on a road bike as on this ride.
 The first time I rode it, in the first 50 miles I saw two vehicles, three humans, and one (unhelpful) road sign.
 It’s less deserted and less unmarked now, but still, bring a good map and a compass, and bring everything you might need, because it might be hours before a car comes by.
 There’s a Forest Service ranger station in Powers that will sell you an excellent map of the area for $10, if you’re riding from that end.

 Even with the relative lack of signage along the route, it’s hard to get lost because there are so few roads out there.
 In fact, in these 75 miles you have to negotiate exactly three turns (or an amazing one single turn if you take my alternate route).
 My route instructions refer to road numbers from the Benchmark road atlas of Oregon, and I encourage you to get it or some map source of equivalent detail (don’t use mapmyride or googlemaps—they overwhelm with needless detail).
 Despite all this the road surface is good, and perhaps because of all this the ride is one of my fondest cycling memories.

-Despite its length and its wildness, this isn’t a terribly hard ride.
-Almost all the climbing is in one significant hill, and that one’s a killer.
+Despite its length and its wildness, this isn’t a terribly hard ride, except for one killer hill.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)